Can a CNC Router Cut Glass? Exploring the Possibilities and Limitations

 4. Insulated Glass: Insulated glass is not suitable for cutting with a CNC router, as the gas or vacuum sealed between the panes could be compromised during the cutting process.
 This glass type is designed for energy efficiency rather than cutting and shaping.

-Read More: Can You Engrave With CNC Router?
+Read More: How To Program A CNC Router?

 In conclusion, the glass type significantly impacts the feasibility and effectiveness of CNC routing.
 Annealed glass offers the highest compatibility, while tempered, laminated, and insulated glass present challenges that necessitate alternative cutting methods.